Camden County DUI Court Process

 Which Court Handles DUI Cases?

-DUI cases in Camden County, Georgia, are generally heard in the Camden County State Court.
+DUI cases in Camden County are typically handled by the Camden County State Court.

 The Court Process Timeline